reginaflores/AlgoSims2016/week06/README.md

 3. After researching [Dan Savage’s 12 principles](http://en.wikipedia.org/wiki/12_basic_principles_of_animation), make a **looping** composition that specifically embodies a minimum of two of these.
 Think of this animation as something you'd want to export and put up on your own vimeo page.

 4. Create a 3D implementation of flocking.
+Implement the 4th unofficial rule of flocking - A boid is only considered if it's with another boid's field of vision.